rsheldiii/rp2040-business-card/README.md

 [![(image of code with the word "BORING" stamped on it that links to git diff)](images/boring_code.png)](https://github.com/kilograham/rp2040-doom/compare/rp2040...rsheldiii:rp2040-doom-LCD:rp2040)

 So now we've got our prototype working, Doom is playing on a raspberry pi pico hooked up to an Adafruit amplifier board (more on that later) and an OLED breakout.
 I could have made a carrier board for all these devices, slapped my name and email on it and called it a day; that's definitely a business card, and it would definitely run Doom.
-But we'd be wasting a lot of the potential of the pico with it's 26 I/O pins, it'd be impossible to make small enough to fit in a keycap, and also that's boring.
+But we'd be wasting a lot of the potential of the pico with it's 26 I/O pins, it'd be impossible to make small enough to fit in a keycap, and also that's pretty underwhelming.

-So, If we wanted to make our own, custom board, what would it need to "run" Doom? like, what components from the ones we've already assembled here are necessary for that purpose?
+So, If we wanted to make our own, custom board, what would it need to "run" Doom? like, what components from the ones we've already assembled are necessary for that purpose?

 # Component Requirements